-NU SKIN ENTERPRISES, INC. SECOND AMENDED AND RESTATED 2010 OMNIBUS INCENTIVE PLAN STOCK OPTION AGREEMENT
+NU SKIN ENTERPRISES, INC. AMENDED AND RESTATED 2010 OMNIBUS INCENTIVE PLAN STOCK OPTION AGREEMENT

-This Stock Option Agreement, Participant's grant details (the "Grant Summary"), which can be accessed on the Morgan Stanley StockPlan Connect Website at www.stockplanconnect.com or the website of any other stock plan administrator selected by the Company in the future, and the Appendix for Participant's country, if any, (collectively, this "Agreement") set forth the terms and conditions of the Options granted to Participant under the Second Amended and Restated Nu Skin Enterprises, Inc. 2010 Omnibus Incentive Plan (the "Plan").
-In the event of a conflict between the terms and conditions of the Plan and the terms and conditions of this Agreement, the terms and conditions of the Plan shall prevail.
+This Stock Option Agreement, Participant's grant details (the "Grant Summary"), which can be accessed on the Morgan Stanley StockPlanConnect Website at www.stockplanconnect.com or the website of any other stock plan administrator selected by the Company in the future, and the Appendix for Participant's country, if any, (collectively, this "Agreement") sets forth the terms and conditions of the Options granted to Participant under the Amended and Restated Nu Skin Enterprises, Inc. 2010 Omnibus Incentive Plan (the "Plan").
+In the event of a conflict between the terms and conditions of the Plan and the terms and conditions of the Plan shall prevail.
 Unless otherwise defined herein, the capitalized terms in this Agreement shall have the same defined meaning assigned to them in the Plan.